 Loosely translated, he was saying “Hello.
 Did you eat?”
 And what that really meant was, hey… how you doing today?
-And that made me feel a little bit like, maybe China wasn’t my home, but the country could give me a little piece of that feeling of home, just enough, maybe, to get by.
+And that made me feel a little bit like, maybe China wasn’t my home, but in that country I might find me a little piece of that feeling , just enough, maybe, to get by.

-And then. before I knew it — whoosh again — two big, fat, silver wings in the sky whisked me back to Halifax in November, and I landed, shell-shocked, in a ying/yang where-am-I-now? what-comes-next? kind of state.
-It really wasn’t the best condition to be in as I unpacked my bags in my big old empty house on Duncan Street after being away for almost three months.
-My son had moved out in July, leaving me with a whopping case of empty nest syndrome, which was easily forgotten when I wasn’t in Halifax, but much remembered upon my return.
+And then, in a blink — whoosh again — when two big, fat, silver wings in the sky whisked me back to Halifax in November, where I landed, shell-shocked, in a ying/yang where-am-I-now? what-comes-next? state.
+It really wasn’t the best condition to be in when I unpacked my bags in my big old empty house on Duncan Street, having been away for almost three months and returning to the reality of my son moving out in July, leaving me with a whopping case of empty nest syndrome, easily forgotten when I wasn’t in Halifax, much remembered upon my return.

-You see, when you’re still a relatively shiny new penny in a city halfway across the country from your five-decades of history and rootedness, picking up the pieces after months away is an onerous undertaking, albeit it’s a task that is well-aided by scotch and plenty of Skype and FaceTime sessions with my sons, brother & sis-in-law, and my many friends in Ontario.
+You see, when you’re still a relatively shiny new penny in a city halfway across the country from your five-decades of history and rootedness, picking up the pieces after months away is an onerous undertaking, albeit a task that is well-aided by scotch and plenty of Skype and FaceTime sessions with sons, brother, and friends back in Ontario.

-As the responses trickled in, and the coffee and wine dates started to populate my calendar, I realized the upside of this waiting period.
-Lady, that two weeks of being alone in Halifax, that was nothing in comparison to the China experience, which, by the way, did help me dig up serious coping strategies when experiencing social isolation, whatever the origins.
+As responses trickled in and the coffee and wine dates started to populate my calendar, I realized the upside of the waiting period.
+Two weeks of being alone in Halifax was nothing in comparison to the China experience, which, by the way, did help me dig up serious coping strategies when experiencing social isolation, whatever its reason.

-We’re gonna shimmy ‘lil red down my skinny driveway, take the MacDonald bridge over the Halifax Basin, where the Atlantic pokes into the land, and we’ll catch Highway 2, which is actually the lowest numbered highway provincially maintained in Canada.
-And then we’re off, on a solo-driving adventure back to Ontario for Christmas.
+I’m gonna shimmy ‘lil red down my skinny driveway, take the MacDonald bridge over the Halifax Basin and catch Highway 2, which is actually the lowest numbered highway provincially maintained in Canada.
+And then I’m off, on a solo-driving adventure back to Ontario for Christmas.

-I’ll be stopping for one overnighter, in Montreal.
-There, I’ll be bunking in friend Wendy, whom I haven’t seen for well over two decades.
+I’ll be stopping for one overnighter in Montreal., bunking in friend Wendy, whom I haven’t seen for well over two decades.

-While with her, I also plan to return to her the grey wool sweater I’d borrowed long, long ago in the mid-90s. (sniff, sniff… this is gonna hurt… I love that sweater).
-That old thing has been my go-to from the long-ago days when my house was full, with kids and a dog, until now, when it’s not.
+While with her, I also plan to return to her the grey wool sweater, borrowed a long, long ago, in the mid-90s. (sniff, sniff… this is gonna hurt… I love that sweater).
+That old thing has been my go-to from the long-ago days when my house was full with kids and a dog, until now, when it’s not.
 But that old sweater, man, it’s done right good by me, and it’s time, I think, to pass it back to its rightful owner.

-So… in the meantime… as in the meantime until I get my butt to Ontario and find the time to finagle a next blog post about one or another of the age-inappropriate situations I keep finding myself partaking of in this runaway life, at least you might have a peek at my new column to get you by.
-Its published monthly, in The Herald, the Atlantic province’s biggest newspaper, and I write it with another writer, Jill Ellsworth.
+So… in the meantime, (as in the meantime until I get my butt to Ontario and find the time to finagle a next blog post about one or another of the age-inappropriate situations I keep finding myself partaking of in this runaway life), at least you might have a peek at my new column to get you by.
+It’s published monthly, in The Herald, the Atlantic province’s newspaper.
+I write it with another writer, Jill Ellsworth.

 The column is called ‘Between Generations,’ cuz I am old, and Jill is young, young enough to be my kid… easily.
 But we’re having fun together, and ain’t that what it should be all about, anyway?
-(Click the Ginger Cookie text to read!!!!)
+(Click the Ginger Cookie illustration link to read!!!!)

-So, I’m gonna sign off, and ntil the next time, know that I miss you and promise to write again soon.
+So, I’m gonna sign off, and until the next time, know that I miss you and promise to write again real soon.
 SO much to tell you!!